TrustSource/ts-mvn-plugin/README.md

 - *userName* (Required, if not specified in credentials file.): Identifies the initiator of the data transfer.

+- *baseUrl* (optional): default is set to app.trustource.io, please change incase you have a different target.

 - *projectName* (Required): For which project is the dependency information transferred.

 - *skip* (Optional): Set to true do disable the ecs-mvn-plugin. *Default: false*